Return to top

 crust pressed into baking pan

-Mix Ingredients: Meanwhile, mix the cream cheese with the sweetener, vanilla extract, and lemon juice in a large bowl until you have soft peaks.
+Mix Ingredients: Meanwhile, in a large mixing bowl, mix the cream cheese with the sweetener, vanilla extract, and lemon juice in a large bowl until you have soft peaks.
+I recommend using a hand mixer or electric mixer for this step.
 Add the eggs and fold in the sour cream.

 cream cheese mixture being whisked together

-Pour Over the Crust: Pour the cream cheese mixture over the baked crust.
+Add Cream Cheese Mixture To Crust: Pour the cheesecake batter over the baked crust.
 Spread with a spatula or with the back of a spoon.

 cream cheese mixture in a baking pan

-Bake the Passionfruit Cheesecake: Bake cheesecake for 50-55 minutes or until it’s almost set.
+Bake Passionfruit Cheesecake: Bake cheesecake mixture for 50-55 minutes or until it’s almost set.
 The edges should be puffed.

 cheesecake fresh out of the oven